NSW Workers Compensation Claims

 The only damages payable under New South Wales law for a work injury damages claim are economic loss damages, i.e. past and future wage loss and past and future superannuation loss.
 There are no damages payable for non-economic loss (pain and suffering), medical expenses, or domestic care.
 Payment of those benefits are restricted to the statutory compensation scheme.

 Most work injury damages claims are prosecuted with the assistance of an expert’s report on liability.
 This means engaging the services of an expert, e.g. engineer or ergonomic or safety expert to provide a report on the unsafe symptoms of work that contributed to your injury.

 The work injury damages system is a front-end loaded system, i.e. all of your evidence should be in and served before or with the Pre-filing Statement.

 Once a work injury damages claim for damages is settled all rights to compensation under the Act cease.
 It is therefore important that all surgery is completed and you have fully recovered from that surgery before attempting to negotiate a resolution of a work injury damages claim.
 Damages are not taxable.
 Legal costs are partially covered by scale costs available under the Workers Compensation Regulation.
 The scale amount of costs does not normally cover all of the solicitor/client costs in prosecuting these types of claims.

-Attwood Marshall have solicitors fully accredited with ILARS to provide representation in NSW worker’s compensation matters.
-A solicitor must hold ILARS accreditation in order to receive funding under the Scheme.
+Attwood Marshall Lawyers are fully accredited with ILARS to provide representation in NSW workers compensation matters.
+A solicitor must hold ILARS accreditation in order to receive funding under the scheme.
 If your solicitor is not accredited with ILARS they cannot claim your legal costs through the ILARS system.